Shayetet 13: Other equipment

-Cancer controversy
+Toxic exposure

 In 2000, the Israeli newspaper Yedioth Ahronoth reported that Shayetet 13 veterans had an unusually high occurrence of cancer and other serious illnesses compared to the general population.
 The IDF subsequently launched a commission of inquiry.
 It was suspected that the cause was due to soldiers training in the heavily polluted Kishon River, which until the early 1990s was used by the unit for swimming and diving exercises.
 At the same time petrochemical facilities in Haifa were regularly dumping toxic chemicals into the river.
 The commission of inquiry failed to reach a firm conclusion and stated that it did not find statistical evidence that diving in the Kishon River caused cancer.
 A compromise was subsequently reached in which some of the soldiers were recognized as having contracted illnesses due to their military service while others were not.
 Over the following years, veterans who were not recognized as well as civilian fishermen who worked in and around the river repeatedly filed unsuccessful lawsuits against the government and the companies responsible for the pollution.

-In December 2021, Israeli Defense Minister Benny Gantz ordered a new investigation of the matter.
+In December 2021, Israeli defense minister Benny Gantz ordered a new investigation of the matter.
 The probe found that pollution had indeed been responsible for the high rates of illness, concluding that the soldiers' exposure to toxic chemicals in the Kishon River was so extreme as to be "incomparable to any other case like it."
 As a result, the Israeli Defense Ministry decided to recognize every veteran who had trained in the Kishon River and subsequently contracted an illness, regardless of type, as a disabled veteran.